acsoto/BUAA-Compiler/README.md

     }
 ```

-As for KeyWordMap, it is a HashMap, mapping the string of word and its type.
+As for KeyWordMap, it is a HashMap that maps the string of a word to its type.

 ```java
     public KeyWordMap() {